DallanQ/lotr_duel_for_middle_earth/Manual.md

 > image of tan and brown cards arranged in a downward pyramid form.
 Labeled at the upper part is *chapter 2*.
 Its arranged 6 tan Faceup cards at the top, followed by 5 brown Facedown cards under them, followed by 4 tan Faceup cards, followed by 3 brown Facedown cards, followed by 2 tan Faceup cards.

 > image of tan and brown cards arranged in a form of a ring.
 Labeled at the upper part is *chapter 3*.
-Its arranged 2 tan Faceup cards, follwed by 3 brown Facedown cards under them, followed by 4 tan Faceup cards, followed by 2 brown Facedown cards, followed by 4 tan Faceup cards, followed by 3 brown Facedown cards, followed by 2 tan Faceup cards.
+Its arranged 2 tan Faceup cards, followed by 3 brown Facedown cards under them, followed by 4 tan Faceup cards, followed by 2 brown Facedown cards, followed by 4 tan Faceup cards, followed by 3 brown Facedown cards, followed by 2 tan Faceup cards.

 ### Turn overview (page 3)